MCSO: Woman found dead inside car at Reynolds High School - NewsBreak

 MCSO: Woman found dead inside car at Reynolds High School

+Authorities say the body was found in a car in the school's parking lot.
+There are no signs of foul play.

-PORTLAND, Ore.
-(KOIN) — A woman was found dead inside a car parked at Reynolds High School Tuesday night, officials said.
+A woman was found dead inside a car parked at Reynolds High School Tuesday night, Dec.
+28, officials said.

 Around 8:48 p.m., the Multnomah County Sheriff's Office and medical personnel responded to the report of a death at the school.